nickmccleery/nickmccleery.github.io/content/posts/05-automatic-differentiation.md

 series at 1mm increments, a breadth series at 1mm increments, then work through the calculations for $I$ and then
 $\delta$ at each point.

 In this way, we arrive at a nice 2D matrix of deflection values; one for each $(b, d)$ pair.
-That looks like this:
+I think this is a fairly nice way to visualise how an engineering problem might be thought of as an optimisation problem—we're simply trying to find the position on this surface that has the minimum value.

 {{< figure src="/images/blog/05/BeamDeflection.png" title="Beam deflection as a function of breadth and depth">}}

-Unsurprisingly, the minimum deflection occurs down on the bottom right hand corner as you look at the plot—where both depth and breadth are at their maximum.
+Unsurprisingly, that minimum occurs down on the bottom right hand corner as you look at the plot—where both depth and breadth are at their maximum.

 We knew that going into this problem, but for more complex problems, we might not have such a clear idea of where the optimum solution lies before we start.

-### In search of a better way
+### A better way

 In a more realistic example, we might have a complex, multi-dimensional design space with an awkward shape, and we might not have any clear idea of where the best solution lies.
 Perhaps more imporantly, real-world simulation cases can be